Larry Frederick Fillingham

 Larry Fillingham sang second tenor in the television program Faith for Today Quartet for five years, from 1961 to 1966.
 Like so many other singers in the FFT quartets, Fillingham had sung with some of the members before they worked together at FFT.

-Although born in Davenport, Iowa, he spent most of his childhood near Moline, Illinois, where his family lived with his maternal grandmother on a farm of 80 acres.
+He was born June 1 in Davenport, Iowa, but spent most of his childhood near Moline, Illinois, where his family lived with his maternal grandmother on a farm of 80 acres.
 On that property was a one-room structure built by his grandfather that had housed the first Seventh-day Adventist church school in the state.
-It is where Larry, along with his cousins, attended school until he graduated from eighth grade.
+Larry, along with his cousins, attended school there until he graduated from eighth grade.
 It was a bucolic setting in which to live and go to school, an experience he would later warmly recall.

 His mother was very musical and, from his earliest years, Larry and his cousins were involved in music activities.
 Singing at the one-room school was a major activity, from the beginning to the end of the school day:

 Even though our teacher, who was a cousin, was not musical, she was very much into music.
 We started each day with worship and then songs.
 We had a songbook that included such songs as When Johnny comes Marching Home, Clementine, and other music like that.
 We students sang as a choir and played instruments in our little church.
 Beginning then and in later years I played a number of instruments, including the cornet, drums, tuba, baritone horn, and others.
 We also sang in mixed quartets, duets, and trios in church.